nahratzah/ilias_async/documentation/msg_queue.md

 Furthermore, the MessageQueueRead aspect has two event callbacks:

 	class MQ {
-		friend void output_callback(MQ& mq, std::function<void()> callback) noexcept;
-		friend void empty_callback(MQ& mq, std::function<void()> callback) noexcept;
-		friend void output_callback(MQ& mq, std::nullptr_t) noexcept;
+		friend void callback(MQ& mq, std::function<void(MQ&)> callback_functor) noexcept;
-		friend void empty_callback(MQ& mq, std::nullptr_t) noexcept;
+		friend void callback(MQ& mq, std::nullptr_t) noexcept;
 	};

 Additional specializations may be provided for different callback implementations, which would be implemented in terms of the above.

-The callback installed via ```output_callback``` is called whenever a new element is enqueued.
-The empty callback is called when the message queue becomes empty (from a call to dequeue).
-These calls may fire spuriously (i.e. the empty-callback is invoked while the message queue is not empty, or the output-callback is invoked while the message queue has no pending messages).
+The functor installed via ```callback``` is called whenever a new element is enqueued.
+When multiple messages are enqueued, the message queue may fire less often, but each enqueued message will invoke the callback afterwards.
+A callback must be prepared to handle multiple messages.

 Example: a callback that appends messages to a global vector: